babarrett/g80-9009/display-functions.md

 ### What this is:

-These tests were done with the keyboard powered up through the Host port, but not connected through PS/2 or USB to a computer.
+This information was determined when the keyboard was powered up through the Host port, but not connected through PS/2 or USB to a computer.

 These are available with connection methods 2, 3, and 4, but not 1.